Land Rover Discovery SUV - Practicality & boot space

 Land Rover Discovery interior space & storage

 Many cars bill themselves as seven-seaters, but the third row is often best reserved for small children, or adults you’re not particularly fond of.
 The Discovery, on the other hand, can seat four adults in comfort.
-Six-footers in the very back row won’t find their knees touching the seats in front of them, nor should their heads graze the car’s roof, and every seat is near a charger to keep mobile devices topped up.
+Six-footers in the very back row shouldn’t find their knees jammed into the seats in front of them, nor should their heads graze the car’s roof, and every seat is near a charger to keep mobile devices topped up.

 The second row of seats gets a split-folding function and slides backwards and forwards as standard, while the two third-row seats fold individually.
 Go for R-Dynamic HSE trim and all the rear seats can be folded using the touchscreen or a smartphone app.
 Every trim also includes five ISOFIX mounting points: one in the front and two each in the second and third rows.